edgarsegundo/fastvistos/README-MultiSite.md

-# Multi-Site Micro-Frontend Architecture
+# Multi-Site Architecture with Astro Content Collections

-This project implements a **Micro-Frontend Architecture** using Astro that supports multiple websites with shared core components while maintaining site-specific customization.
+This project implements a **Multi-Site Architecture** using Astro v5.13.5 with content collections, supporting multiple websites with shared templates and site-specific content.

-## 🎨 **NEW: Site-Specific Tailwind Architecture**
+## � **Current Status: FULLY WORKING**

+**✅ All systems operational** - Multi-site architecture with content collections successfully implemented:

-**Revolutionary styling system** where each site maintains its own dedicated Tailwind configuration for complete design autonomy:
+- **Site-Specific Content**: Each site maintains its own markdown content in dedicated directories

-- **FastVistos**: Blue/orange professional theme with Source Sans Pro
-- **ConceptVistos**: Gold/luxury premium theme with Playfair Display
-- **VibeCode**: Tech blue/green theme with JetBrains Mono

-**Key Innovation**: Dynamic Tailwind config loading based on `SITE_ID` environment variable, allowing shared components to automatically inherit site-specific styling without code duplication.
+- **Shared Templates**: Blog templates automatically synced and localized for each site
+- **Content Collections**: Proper Astro content collections with schema validation
+- **Site-Specific Public Assets**: Independent public directories for each site
+- **Dynamic Styling**: Site-specific Tailwind configurations with automatic loading

 ## 🏗️ Architecture Overview